Together-Java/ModernJava/src/loops/challenges.md

 Write code that will output each character of `name` on its own line.

-So for if `name` is equal to `"Bridget"`, I would expect the following as output.
+So if `name` is equal to `"Bridget"`, I would expect the following as output.

 ```text
 B